Multistability of graphene nanobubbles

-The dependence of the relative specific energy \( \Delta E \), internal pressure \( P \), height \( H \), radius \( R \), and density \( d \) of the nanobubble's stationary state on the number of argon atoms \( N_g \) is given in Table \ref{tab3}.
-As can be seen from the table, single-layer stationary states are the most energetically favorable for \( N_g < 900 \).
-For \( 900 < N_g < 3000 \), two-layer states become more favorable, and for \( N_g > 3000 \), three- and four-layer states are more favorable.
+The dependence of the relative specific energy $\Delta E$, internal pressure $P$, height $H$, radius $R$, and density $d$ of the nanobubble's stationary state on the number of helium atoms $N_g$ is given in Table~\ref{tab3}.
+As can be seen from the table, single-layer stationary states are the most energetically favorable for $N_g \le 2000$.
 The pressure inside the encapsulation monotonically decreases with an increasing number of atoms.
 With an increasing number of layers, a slight decrease in pressure and density is observed.
-The height of the nanobubble, \( H \), always takes a discrete set of values proportional to the number of layers \( l \): \( H \approx h_0 + (l - 1) \Delta h \).
+The height of the nanobubble, $H$, always takes a discrete set of values proportional to the number of layers $l$: $H \approx l\Delta h$.